The Honourable Justice McGrath

 The Honourable Justice Wild

 Justice John Wild graduated from Victoria University of Wellington in 1969.
 He joined Bell Gully & Co in 1967 initially as a law clerk and then solicitor, and in 1969 was awarded the Timothy Cleary Memorial Prize.
 Justice Wild commenced practice at the independent bar in 1976 and was appointed a Queen's Counsel in 1993.
-He joined the Council of the New Zealand Bar Association in 1992 and was its President when, in September 1998, he was appointed a judge of the High Court.
-He is based in Wellington.
+He joined the Council of the New Zealand Bar Association in 1992 and was its President when, in 1998, he was appointed a judge of the High Court.
+He was appointed to the Court of Appeal in 2011.

 The Honourable Justice Chisholm